 The creation story that supposedly promotes exclusively heterosexual marriage doesn’t only leave out Steve (and Lily) but also the wife of Cain (Mabel?).
 In order for the inventor of homicide (and politics, as he founded a polis) not to marry his mum, even an American televangelist would write her into the script.
 And the wives of Enoch (Enid?), Irad (Iris?), Mehujael (Jael?), Methushael (Martha?) and also Seth (Beth?).
 With Lamech, wives finally get a mention: Adah and Zillah.
 The Voices Off are silent, cut out of the script.
 With all the glosses and biblical exegesis written since whatever committee comprising Moses (all of them unknown) first set reed to papyrus, one would expect a bit more about the unfeasibly small cast of Genesis 2–4 than the wee gloss: “…not Adam and Steve”.
 One would feel that Mabel and Beth (daughters-in-law to the ‘mother of all who live’) deserve more mention.
 And then there’s Lilith, who does get into patriarchal midrash (Daly wasn’t her creator) but only to get bad press: objecting to the missionary position she is demonised.
 So let’s rename her Lily.

 The hierarchical hysteria in The Herald ignores the awareness of the people of Scotland that church pressure on matters of civil law is highly selective and self-interested.
 The Scottish RC hierarchy actively promoted ‘Section 28’ and said nothing about the recent UN decision to include homosexuality in their exceptions to a blanket ban of death penalty legislation of member states.
-Change on sexuality involves change on gender and that terrifies a celibate male hierarchy by threatening the status quo.
+Change on sexuality involves change on sex and that terrifies a celibate male hierarchy by threatening the status quo.
 Their entrenched opposition to homosexuality, despite the years of compassionate and liberating biblical and ethical investigation to the contrary, must be seen in the light of their entrenched opposition to the possibility of generalised clergy marriage and inclusive ordination.

 Genesis 2–4 can only be read in the context of Genesis 1, where the Word of God repeatedly states that the original creation is good.
 And that means Adam and Eve and Lily and Steve.